boltgolt/howdy/README.md

 ## Contributing [![](https://img.shields.io/travis/boltgolt/howdy/dev.svg?label=dev%20build)](https://github.com/boltgolt/howdy/tree/dev) [![](https://img.shields.io/github/issues-raw/boltgolt/howdy/enhancement.svg?label=feature+requests&colorB=4c1)](https://github.com/boltgolt/howdy/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)

-You can contribute in many ways.
-The easiest are reporting bugs and opening github issues for features you'd like to see in howdy.
+The easiest ways to contribiute to Howdy is by starring the reposotory and opening github issues for features you'd like to see.
+If you want to do more, you can also [buy me a coffee](https://www.buymeacoffee.com/boltgolt).

 Code contributions are also very welcome.
+If you want to port Howdy to another OS, feel free to contact me.

 ## Troubleshooting